Ke'Bryan Hayes Player Props: Pirates vs. Cubs

 - The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 22nd in the league.

-- The Cubs' 4.15 team ERA ranks 14th among all MLB pitching staffs.
+- The Cubs have the 13th-ranked team ERA across all league pitching staffs (4.13).

-- The Cubs surrender the sixth-fewest home runs in baseball (65 total, one per game).
+- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (67 total, one per game).

-- In his last outing on Thursday against the Los Angeles Angels, the righty went 5 1/3 innings, allowing four earned runs while surrendering five hits.
+- In his most recent appearance on Friday, the lefty went six innings against the Los Angeles Angels, giving up two earned runs while surrendering seven hits.

-- In 10 games this season, the 31-year-old has a 6.80 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.